-The Expert also notes that the training includes formalized lesson plans and inclassroom or real-time virtual training for staff.
+The Expert also notes that the training includes formalized lesson plans and in -classroom or real-time virtual training for staff.
 Staff who have attended the training include managers, supervisors, and rank-and-file staff.
 The Expert notes that the training is provided by certified ADA trainers.
-The Expert also notes that the Information on accommodations and adaptive support needs of people with Intellectual/Developmental Disabilities.
+The Expert also notes that the training includes the information on accommodations and adaptive support needs of people with Intellectual/Developmental Disabilities.

-The Course Completion History 6/28/23 - ADA Effective Communication; ADA Effective Communication Form SBAR; Americans with Disabilities Act CHS; CHS Triage Screening for ADA Patients; Cognitive or Developmentally Disabled Patients reflects 569 CHS staff have attended the formal training and 365 CHS staff have attended informal ADA trainings.
+The Course Completion History - ADA Effective Communication; ADA Effective Communication Form SBAR; Americans with Disabilities Act CHS; CHS Triage Screening for ADA Patients; Cognitive or Developmentally Disabled Patients and other ADA training sign-in sheets reflects 1,281 CHS staff have attended the formal and informal ADA trainings.